DakotaS96/SkyFam/README.md

 ---

-# # Administrator Features
+# Administrator Features

+SkyFam includes administrator features that are intentionally kept out of the normal dashboard interface.

-SkyFam includes a hidden administrator interface.
-To open it, press and hold the **YallBot** text in the upper-left corner of the embedded YallBot YouTube player.
+To open the main SkyFam administrator page, press and hold the **YallBot** text in the upper-left corner of the embedded YallBot YouTube player.

-Current administrator features include:

-* Internet radio controls
+The SkyFam Admin page includes:

-* YouTube API settings
+- YouTube API settings
-* Manual Live Event controls
+- Manual Live Event controls
-* Change Admin Password
+- Change Admin Password

+Internet radio settings are managed separately from the **Radio** window, but use the same SkyFam administrator password.

+To upload slideshow photos, press and hold the **camera icon** on the SkyFam dashboard.

+For instructions on using these features, see the [SkyFam User Guide](docs/USER_GUIDE.md).

 During installation, SkyFam asks the administrator to create and confirm a password.
 Fresh installations do not use a default administrator password.

-This password controls SkyFam’s administrator features.
+This password controls SkyFam's administrator features.
 It is separate from the Debian/Linux root password and does not provide access to the Linux root account.

 Changing the SkyFam administrator password does **not** change the Linux root password.